 The US$19 billion PNG LNG Project is an integrated development that includes gas production and processing facilities that extend from Hela, Southern Highlands, Western and Gulf provinces to Port Moresby in Central Province.

-ExxonMobil PNG Limited operates PNG LNG on behalf of six co-venture partners.
+ExxonMobil PNG Limited operates PNG LNG on behalf of five co-venture partners.